Cheers Health Review: Benefits, Ingredients, Cost, and More

 “[Dihydromyricetin] is not very stable, or soluble, nor does it absorb well which questions how much can actually enter your bloodstream from a pill format,” says registered pharmacist Dr. Alam Hallan, the Director of Pharmacy at Guelph General Hospital in Ontario, Canada.

-According to Consumer Labs, milk thistle works to protect the liver from toxins.
+Milk thistle works to protect the liver from toxins.
 It’s been used for centuries to combat hangovers, and silymarin, the active ingredient, has renowned anti-inflammatory and antioxidant properties.

 Ginger Root Extract

 Ginger has long been used as an anti-nausea remedy, and it will purportedly reduce the sick feeling associated with over-imbibing.

 L- Cysteine (NAC)

 This potent amino acid will purportedly increase the body’s glutathione levels, and it is often used to protect the liver.
 It works to neutralize liver toxins by increasing antioxidant levels, which breaks down acetaldehyde.